 Most people don’t realize that British Columbia has the richest biodiversity of any province or territory in Canada.
 Biodiversity can be measured in many ways, but the simplest way to measure it is by species richness—the number of species present.
 Within our species-rich territory, there are many species at risk, and in most cases, human activity is responsible for the decline of wildlife populations.

 The kits are available for loan to BC schools, libraries, clubs, museums and associations.
 There is no cost to borrow them, but the shipment of the mini museums is at your own expense.
 Due to their unusual size, if you request shipping, we can only send a maximum of two .
 A limited number of kits are available, so plan accordingly.

 What’s in the kit?

-There are four Species at Risk Mini-Museums.
-Each Mini-Museum focuses on one species at risk—the Vancouver Island Marmot, the Northern Abalone, the Great Basin Spadefoot Toad and the Yellow-breasted Chat.
-In addition to a specimen, each kit includes information about a species, its habitat and the risks it faces.
+There are eight Species at Risk Mini-Museums.
+Each Mini-Museum focuses on one species at risk and includes a specimen, information about the species, its habitat and the risks it faces.

 Every kit contains a unique hands-on activity to engage learners: